Tag: four-letter-word

 Gutter talk

-Word of the Day: Gutter talk Bad words such as the F-word and all other four-letter words can be referred to as gutter talk.
+Word of the Day: Gutter talk Bad words such as the F-word and all other four-letter words can be called gutter talk.
 Bad words which are offensive or extremely rude are called gutter talk.
 Often, when people become angry or excited, they speak gutter talk.
-Individuals who use offensive words are described as…
+Individuals who use offensive words are described as having a…

 Befit